mikolaj-martyna/picto-backend/README.md

 - Implement Data Transfer Object design pattern

-- Improve hardening, in particular add data validation for all imputs
+- Improve hardening, in particular add data validation for all inputs

-- Improve summary generation (don't include generations, which are not full, etc.)
+- Improve summary generation (don't include generations, which have not been completed by all participants, etc.)